OArbili/TTTS/.ipynb_checkpoints/readme-checkpoint.md

 ## Usage

 After installing TTTS, you can seamlessly integrate it into your machine learning pipeline.
 The TTTS classifier enhances traditional decision tree classifiers by introducing robustness against adversarial attacks.
-Follow these steps to use it in your project:
+Below is a straightforward code demonstration:

 ```python
 from TTTS import MonteCarloDecisionTreeClassifier